rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 ![Daniel Dennett.](img/dennett-1.jpg)

+>   Or that's design and it's just not a top-down designer.
+>   You see, what I think you are doing, and in a way, Richard too,
+>   is you are taking the folk ideology of design more seriously than you should.
+>   Look, the term "atom" means "indivisible" in Greek.
+>   So, we should say: There aren't any atoms?
+There aren't any atoms?
+>   No!
+Instead, we said: Turns out, you can divide an atom.

 TODO: CONTINUE HERE

->   Or that's design and it's just not a top-down designer.

->   Turns out, you can divide an atom.

-TODO...

 >   I think it is an easier pedagogical task to convince people that there's design
 >   without a designer, design without an intelligent designer,